 In addition to the requirements of the Listing Rules, and the factors outlined in the NZX Corporate Governance Code, the Board is responsible for implementing appropriate structures and procedures to permit the Board to function independently of management.
+When considering the independence of a director, the Board will consider all up to date information disclosed by the director without taking into account any conflict management arrangements the Company has in place.

 The Board must assess the independence of directors at least annually.